OpenRoberta/openroberta-lab/Docker/_README.txt

        docker run -v /var/run/docker.sock:/var/run/docker.sock rbudde/openroberta_gen:1 $VERSION

-       Assuming that the environment variable DB_PARENTDIR holds the name of the directory, which contains the database directories (e.g. the directory db-$VERSION), then ...
+       Assuming that the environment variable DB_PARENTDIR holds the name of the directory, which contains the database directories (e.g. contains the directory db-$VERSION), then ...
 	   2. to start the embedded openrobertalab server run docker-compose -f dc-embedded.yml up
 	   3. to start the openrobertalab server and a separate database server run docker-compose -f dc-server-db-server.yml up

-1. generate the "meta" image.
+1. generate the "gen" image.
 This is documentation, you must NOT do this

-the directory meta and its dockerfile are used to create the base image "meta", that contains
+the docker image "gen", when run, generates an OpenRoberta distribution.
+The image contains installations of
 - wget, curl
 - git
 - java
 - maven
-During image creation a (then unused) maven build is executed to fill the /root/.m2 cache.
+Furthermore during image creation a (then unused) maven build is executed to fill the /root/.m2 cache.
 This makes later builds much faster.
-The image generated is pushed to the docker hub.

 cd $GITREPO/Docker
-docker build -f DockerfileMeta -t rbudde/openroberta_meta:1 . docker push rbudde/openroberta_meta:1

-2. generate the "gen" image.
-This is documentation, you must NOT do this

-based on the "meta" image, the directory gen and its dockerfile are used to create the image "gen".
-The generated image can be RUN.
-See the next section about what happens during a run.

-cd $GITREPO/Docker
 docker build -f DockerfileGen -t rbudde/openroberta_gen:1 . docker push rbudde/openroberta_gen:1

-3. generate the "base" image.
+2. generate the "base" image.
 It contains software for crosscompilation.
 This is documentation, you must NOT do this

 cd $GITREPO/Docker
 docker build -f DockerfileBase -t rbudde/openroberta_base:1 . docker push rbudde/openroberta_base:1

-4. RUN THE "GEN" IMAGE TO CREATE IMAGES FOR OPENROBERTALAB (AND DB SERVER)
+3. NOW EVERYTHING IS READY TO CREATE A DISTRIBUTION:

-If the "gen" image runs, it
+Run the "gen" image.
+It will
-- retrieves the develop branch of the openroberta-lab from github
+- retrieve the develop branch of the openroberta-lab from github
-- executes a maven build to generate the openrobertalab artifacts
+- execute a maven build to generate the openrobertalab artifacts
-- exports these artifacts into a installation directory
+- export these artifacts into a installation directory
-- creates docker images:
+- create docker images:
   - "openrobertalab" contains a server ready to co-operate with a db server
   - "openrobertadb" contains a production-ready db server
   - "openrobertalaupgrade" contains an administration service working with an embedded database to upgrade the database
   - "openrobertalabembedded" contains a server working with an embedded database
   - "openrobertaemptydbfortest" contains for test/debug a container with an empty database

 When the "gen" image is run,
 - the first -v arguments makes the "real" docker demon available in the "gen" container.
   Do not change this parameter
 - a second -v is optional.
-If you want to get only a docker image, dismiss the parameter.
+If you want to get only a docker images, dismiss the parameter.
   If you want to access the installation directory (for testing, e.g.), then add -v $DISTR_DIR:/opt/robertalab/DockerInstallation to the docker run command.
 Set DISTR_DIR to an NOT EXISTING directory of the machine running the docker demon and you get the installation there